-- 1. Site preparation licence;
+- 1. licence to prepare site;

-- 2. Licence to construct (sometimes combined with a site preparation licence);
+- 2. licence to construct (sometimes combined with a licence to prepare site);

-- 3. Licence to operate;
+- 3. licence to operate;

-- 4. Decommissioning licence; and
+- 4. decommissioning licence; and

-- 5. Licence to abandon.
+- 5. licence to abandon.

 The information required to obtain any type of licence includes an evaluation of the effects on the environment and the health and safety of persons that may result from the activities that are to be licensed.
 This evaluation enables the CNSC to determine whether the applicant will make adequate provision for the protection of the environment and the health and safety of persons.